dvdkrstndnls/liri-node-app/README.md

      * The album that the song is from

    * If no song is provided then your program will default to "The Sign" by Ace of Base.
+DONE

    * You will utilize the [node-spotify-api](https://www.npmjs.com/package/node-spotify-api) package in order to retrieve song information from the Spotify API.